Modern Girls, Modern Boys: How Gregory’s Girl Promised A New Scotland...

 The post-punk era of the late seventies and early eighties in Scotland was a time of artistic confidence and success.
 In fiction Alasdair Gray had his magnum-opus Lanark published, while James Kelman was working on the short stories of Not, Not While the Giro that would bring him acclaim and notoriety.
 Their fiction allowed Scotland to be seen with a new imagination as they reported on their surroundings in a fresh, extremely personal, way.

 Director of Gregory's Girl Bill Forsyth's films showed the same confidence and disregard for previous stereotypes as the new music scene, with ideas about gender and class to the fore.
-In his first feature film That Sinking Feeling (1979) Forsyth showed a Glasgow gang who were not interested in casual violence, drink and sectarianism, but were involved in a plan to get rid of knock-off sinks, part of which involved one-character dressing as a cleaning-lady.
+In his first feature film That Sinking Feeling (1979) Forsyth showed a Glasgow gang who were not interested in casual violence, drink and sectarianism, but were involved in a plan to get rid of knock-off sinks, part of which involved two characters dressing as cleaning ladies, a role to which one really commits.
 The comments made were on unemployment and poverty, but the film showed a comedy and lightness of touch that had been missing from previous dramas that had dealt with such topics.
-Gregorys Girl takes the feeling of Forsyth's first feature and sets it in the New Town of Cumbernauld.
+Gregorys Girl takes the feeling of Forsyth's first feature and sets it in the then New Town of Cumbernauld.

 By showing a part of Scotland that had never previously existed, Forsyth could present his characters without them being saddled with the cultural baggage that would have occurred had Gregory's Girl been set in other areas of the country.
 Forsyth's Cumbernauld is clean, new, desirable and safe.
 A place where teenagers could walk, and dance, in the park and the only worry was bumping into the lecherous school photographer and his mini-me assistant.
 These were images of a Scotland that would be unrecognisable to an outside audience, who were used to the contrasting images of No Mean City and Brigadoon, but to those living in Scotland this was an area and time they could place, and here were characters who were recognisable, but not stereotypical.